Trading futures contracts is one way to add additional leverage to your portfolio and hedge positions with minimal capital.

 This futures trading platform provides significant benefits to customers for rich functionality, improved latency, pre-trade risk management, and technical enhancements for all products traded on the ASX 24 market.

 Does Australia Have a Futures Market?

 Yes.
 Australia has a New Trading Platform that stays open 21 hours and 50 minutes on each trading day and provides unparalleled access to highly rated and globally traded products in Australia's futures markets.

 Whenever placing a buy/sell order, investors and traders need to know the ASX code for the instrument they wish to trade.

 ASX uses a variety of codes (of different lengths) that help identify each tradeable instrument in an abbreviated form.
 It makes it easier to track them throughout trading, price reporting systems, and settlement.
 Click here for the complete list of ASX 24 commodity codes.

-    Founded in 1960, Sydney Futures Exchange is a Capital market/Institution in Australia that focuses on trading in both derivative and cash products.
+In 1960, Sydney Futures Exchange was a Capital market/Institution in Australia focused on trading derivative and cash products.